 (See Also: Top 10 Best Porsches of All Time)

 So trust us when we say that nothing can quite come close to the added grip of snow tires, but without all-wheel drive, those snow tires won’t do much to help your car stick to the road.
 But just because a car has good grip doesn’t mean it can’t be good looking.
 In fact, there are quite a few models that are just as comfortable topless in summer as they are on ice in the winter.

-Luckily for you, we’ve compiled a list of our 10 favorite sports cars with that all-too-necessary drivetrain.
+Luckily for you, we’ve compiled a list of our 10 Best AWD Sports Cars with that all-too-necessary drivetrain.
 Can you think of any others that we might have missed?
 Be sure to let us know in the comments below.

 An electronically controlled AWD system in the GT-R offers something few AWD drivetrains can.
 Traditionally, AWD splits torque 50/50 between the front and rear wheels, but in the GT-R, 100 percent of the torque is available to the rear, while the front has access to 50 percent.
 This means you can trust in the AWD when hitting slippery spots, but can also enjoy a rear-wheel drive feeling on drier days.